Maymont Clean-up Crew!

 July 7th, 2018, 9:00 AM - 3:00 PM

-Maymont Complex, Saskatchewan
+Maymont Complex (North Battleford), Saskatchewan

 Infrastructure / Site Cleanup

-Come check out our beautiful new Maymont property located along the South Saskatchewan River!
+Come check out our beautiful new Maymont property located along the North Saskatchewan River!
 Join NCC and lend your support in cleaning up old fencing material.
 Working together, we will clear the area of debris to reduce barriers and hazards to wildlife, ensuring the area has the best possible habitat for the creatures that need it most.

 All levels of experience welcome!
 Our events are all about knowledge sharing and learning.